madmoh/db_final_project/README.md

 1. Administration page is directly linked and can be accessed with no verification.
 2. Drivers can create accounts with no passwords.
 3. Weak passwords don't prevent creation of account.

+##### Feel free to use and edit this project as you like.
+Please don't claim as your own.